What Is Satellite IoT? Closing Gaps in Global Connectivity

 Transportation

-Cellular network coverage on roads and highways outside residential areas can be patchy or not even exist.
+Celluar network coverage on roads and highways outside residential areas can be patchy or not even exist.
 For telematics applications that track vehicles, containers, or such that report the temperature of goods across shipping routes, satellite IoT connectivity provides the missing service link for low-powered telematics devices.

-The future is cellular IoT + satellite IoT
+Converged cellular IoT + satellite IoT connectivity

 Get in touch with our IoT experts